[Home]

 See also the EXCEL sheets.

 Fig.1.
-Screenshot of the simulink model.
+Screenshot of the Simulink model top level.

 Fig.2.
 Screenshot of the measurement results on 80mtr.